Donner Party: Families

 Within a week of leaving Independence, the Reeds and Donners joined a group of 50 wagons nominally led by William H. Russell.
 By June 16, the company had traveled 450 mi, with 200 mi to go before Fort Laramie.
 They had been delayed by rain and a rising river, but Tamsen Donner wrote to a friend in Springfield, "indeed, if I do not experience something far worse than I have yet done, I shall say the trouble is all in getting started".
-Young Virginia Reed recalled years later that, during the first part of the trip, she was "perfectly happy".
+Virginia Reed, a young teenager during the journey, recalled years later that, during the first part of the trip, she was "perfectly happy".

 Several other families joined the wagon train along the way.
 Levinah Murphy (37), a widow from Tennessee, headed a family of thirteen.
 Her five youngest children were: John Landrum (16), Meriam ("Mary", 14), Lemuel (12), William (10), and Simon (8).
 Levinah's two married daughters and their families also came along: Sarah Murphy Foster (19), her husband William M. (30), and son Jeremiah George (1); Harriet Murphy Pike (18), her husband William M. (32), and their daughters Naomi (3) and Catherine (1).
 William H. Eddy (28), a carriage maker from Illinois, brought his wife Eleanor (25) and their two children, James (3) and Margaret (1).
 The Breen family consisted of Patrick Breen (51), a farmer from Iowa, his wife Margaret ("Peggy", 40), and seven children: John (14), Edward (13), Patrick, Jr. (9), Simon (8), James (5), Peter (3), and 11-month-old Isabella.
 Their neighbor, 40-year-old bachelor Patrick Dolan, traveled with them.
 German immigrant Lewis Keseberg (32) joined, along with his wife Elisabeth Philippine (22) and daughter Ada (2); son Lewis Jr. was born on the trail.
 Two young single men named Spitzer and Reinhardt traveled with another German couple, the Wolfingers, who were rumored to be wealthy; they also had a hired driver, "Dutch Charley" Burger.
 An older man named Hardkoop rode with them.
 Luke Halloran, a young man with tuberculosis, could no longer ride horseback; the families he had been traveling with no longer had resources to care for him.
 He was taken in by George Donner at Little Sandy River and rode in their wagon.